All Episodes

 It's going off a cliff.

-Uh in in it has unsustainable multi-trillion dollar debts.
+It has unsustainable multi-trillion dollar debts.

 It's the biggest debtor nation in the history of the United States.

-I love the way people think Well, we can spend what's necessary to do the job right.
+I love the way people think, well, we can spend what's necessary to do the job right.

 No, we're broke.